Our History

 Bhutan Installation

-The Bhutan 2020 project has continued, although the COVID pandemic has caused some delays.
+The Bhutan 2020 project continued, although the COVID pandemic has caused some delays.

-We do expect the 120 school installations to be completed by the mid of 2022.
+The 120 school installations were completed by the mid of 2022.

-Although the COVID pandemic travel restrictions prevented travel from Australia from March 2020 we have continued to provide financial suppport to partners.
+Although the COVID pandemic travel restrictions prevented travel from Australia from March 2020 until late 2022 we continued to provide financial suppport to partners.

 In 2020 the Rotary Club of Endeavour Hills merged with the Rotary Club of Greater Dandenoong to become the the Rotary Club of Greater Dandenong and Endeavour Hills.